-We are a blank check company incorporated as a Cayman Islands company on May 25, 2020.
+We are a blank check company incorporated as a Cayman Islands exempted company on May 25, 2020.
 We were formed for the purpose entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more target businesses (the "Business Combination").
-Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus our search on target businesses domiciled in North America or Europe that are developing assets in the biopharma and medical technology sectors.
+Although there is no restriction or limitation on what industry our target operates in, it is our intention to pursue prospective targets that are focused on healthcare innovation.
 We are an emerging growth company and, as such, we are subject to all of the risks associated with emerging growth companies.

 Our sponsor is HSAC 2 Holdings, LLC (the "Sponsor").
-The registration statement for the initial public offering (the "Initial Public Offering") was declared effective on August 3, 2020.
-On August 6, 2020, we consummated an Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of approximately \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of approximately \$5.6 million in deferred underwriting commissions.
+The registration statement for our initial public offering (the "Initial Public Offering") was declared effective on August 3, 2020.
+On August 6, 2020, we consummated an Initial Public Offering of 16,000,000 ordinary shares (the "Public Shares"), including the 2,086,956 Public Shares as a result of the underwriters' full exercise of their over-allotment option, at an offering price of \$10.00 per Public Share, generating gross proceeds of \$160.0 million, and incurring offering costs of approximately \$9.4 million, inclusive of \$5.6 million in deferred underwriting commissions.

-Simultaneously with the closing of the Initial Public Offering, we consummated the private placement ("Private Placement") of (i) 450,000 ordinary shares ("Private Placement Share") at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 warrants ("Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), for an aggregate of \$6.0 million to the Sponsor, generating gross proceeds of \$6.0 million.
+Simultaneously with the closing of the Initial Public Offering, we consummated the private placement (the "Private Placement") with the Sponsor of (i) 450,000 ordinary shares (the "Private Placement Shares") at \$10.00 per Private Placement Share (for a total purchase price of \$4.5 million) and (ii) 1,500,000 warrants (the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant (for a total purchase price of \$1.5 million), generating gross proceeds of \$6.0 million.

-Upon the closing of the Initial Public Offering and the Private Placement (including the exercise of the over-allotment) \$160.0 million (\$10.00 per Public Share) of the net proceeds of the sale of the Public Shares in the Initial Public Offering and the Private Placement were placed in a trust account ("Trust Account") located in the United States with Continental Stock Transfer & Trust Company acting as trustee, and held as cash or invested only in U.S. "government securities," within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 180 days or less, or in money market funds meeting certain conditions under the Investment Company Act, which invest only in direct U.S. government treasury obligations, as determined by us, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.
+Upon the closing of the Initial Public Offering and the Private Placement (including the exercise of the over-allotment option), \$160.0 million (\$10.00 per Public Share) of the net proceeds of the sale of the Public Shares in the Initial Public Offering and the Private Placement were placed in a trust account (the "Trust Account") located in the United States with Continental Stock Transfer & Trust Company acting as trustee, and held as cash or invested only in U.S. "government securities," within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or in money market funds meeting certain conditions under the Investment Company Act, which invest only in direct U.S. government treasury obligations, as determined by us, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.